ackens/-godot-gj-api/README.md

 ## How to use/methods description
 ### Authentication/users
 Before doing any calls to the API you must authenticate a user first so the system knows what user to work with.
-A method to do it is provided:
+A method to do it is provided: :)

 `auth_user(token, username)`
 * token - your gamejolt token (NOT your password)
 * username - your gamejolt username, duh

 Now you can use other api methods.
 The api allows you to fetch user's information like their username, description and so on.
-You can use on of two provided methods:
+You can use one of two provided methods:

 `fetch_user_by_name(username)`
 * username - name of the user you want to fetch